shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Bonding

 At level 11, you can bond your spells with others.
 Whenever you cast a spell from your bonded schools, each creature that has a piece of your power may use its reaction to cast the same spell you cast at the same level, with the same Bond Affinity option.

+## Self-Shaper

+You are a self-made person, literally.
+You modified your being and can modify it to your liking.

+### Hardy

+At level 3, you can adapt to any environment.
+As a bonus action, you can grant yourself immunity to any 1 damage type.
+This lasts until you use this feature again.

+### Unfaltering

+At level 5, whenever you roll for an ability check or saving throw, you may add your spellcasting ability modifier to it.

+### Quick

+At level 7, you can quickly protect yourself from any threat.
+As a reaction, you can cast a spell that targets you, if that spell normally has a cast time of 1 action or 1 bonus action.

+### Selfish

+At level 11, you can redirect magic into you.
+As a reaction, change a spell’s target to yourself, if it is targeting another creature.
+Regain spell slot points equal to the spell’s casted level.

+### Identity

+At level 15, you can modify yourself even more easily.
+Whenever you cast a spell that targets yourself, you can double the result of any and all rolls for that spell.

+## Luck Bender

+Fortune favors you and bends to your will.

+### Lucky

+At level 3, luck is on your side.
+Once per turn, whenever a d20 is rolled within your cast range, you may have that d20 be rerolled, and then you choose which roll to use.

+### Willful

+At level 7, reality bends to your will.
+The spell save DC and spell attack modifier of spells you cast are increased by your spellcasting ability modifier an additional time.

+### Fortunate

+At level 13, you can hardly fail.
+You get advantage on all ability checks and saving throws.

+### Plot Armor

+At level 15, no can hurt you.
+Whenever you have to make a saving throw, the DC is lowered by your spellcasting ability modifier.
+Additionally, any attack roll against you has disadvantage.

+### Dictation

+At level 20, you have mastered fortune.
+As a reaction, you can set any number of rolled dice to any value possible for that die.